 At Marquette, technology transfer refers to the responsible licensing of university technology to third parties and the formation of new companies for the benefit of society.
 The technology transfer process can be viewed as a continuous cycle, beginning with basic research and discovery that yields technologies that can form the basis of innovative products and services to address unmet needs of society.
-The Office of Economic Engagement evaluates, protects and markets our early-stage technologies and negotiates socially responsible license agreements with existing or startup companies.
+Our office evaluates, protects and markets our early-stage technologies and negotiates socially responsible license agreements with existing or startup companies.
 Revenues from licenses are shared with inventors and reinvested into our research enterprise.

 Marquette faculty, staff, fellows and students contribute significantly to research in fields as diverse as our community - their innovations have the potential to improve lives.
 Our office serves them to make this happen through technology transffer.

 As a crucial part of Marquette's innovation ecosystem, our office supports innovation and entrepreneurship at Marquette.
 We forge meaningful relationships with external industries, investors and community partners, and catalyze the transformation of Marquette discoveries to benfit society.

 - Connect Marquette inventors and discoveries with industry and community partners

 - Facilitate development of inventions to meet market need

 - Transform early-stage technologies into new products and services